LSSTDESC/qp/docs/advanced_usage/dataschema.md

     * typically data has one 2d array of y values, with a shape (num_pdfs (rows), len(xvals) (columns))

 * data schema is slightly different for each parameterization
-* For all parameterizations that are not continuous, just the 'x values' in the metadata table and 'y values' in the data table have different names
+* for all parameterizations that are not continuous, mostly just the 'x values' in the metadata table and 'y values' in the data table have different names
 * the format of the data itself within those places is roughly the same